GUIDES/HOW-TO

 DISCLAIMER

 This guide gathers my own experience and the official sources as of the update date.
-Procedures and costs change — always confirm details on the Portal das Finanças or with a tax office.
+Procedures and costs change.
+Always confirm details on the Portal das Finanças or at a Finanças office.
 Not tax or legal advice.